billthefarmer/editor/README.md

 You will be prompted to choose a viewer for an html file containing the encoded markdown from the current open file.
 If the text contains no markdown the result will be the same text.

+### Highlight syntax
+If the current open file is a C, C++, Objective C, Java, Javascript, Python, CSS or HTML file, the keywords, classes comments, strings, etc will be highlighted.
+See [Syntax Highlighting](Syntax.md).

 ### Extended selection
 If the file being edited is not a plain text file, selections created